Frequently Asked Questions

 Included in our Annual Services Program

-What is the Heavy Highway Use Tax (IRS Form 2290)?
+What is the Heavy Highway Use Tax (IRS Form 2290) and do I need it?

 It is an annual, federal tax from the IRS for all heavy highway vehicles.
-Heavy means any vehicle over 55,000 lbs.
+It is required for all vehicles over 55,000 lbs.
 It costs $550 year.
 It is due each July and is good through June 30th.
 It is prorated $46 a month if you need it any other month.
 You need company information including; the EIN Number, your vehicles VIN, your ACH information (the IRS does not accept credit cards) and your GVW to complete the filing.
 The fine for not having it is 4.5% of the total tax due.
 Included in our Annual Services Program

-My application is filed and I have my US DOT and MC #’s.
+My application is filed and I have my US DOT Number and MC Number.
 Can I begin operations?

 Your DOT number is active immediately and you may run intrastate but you will need to wait until the FMCSA activates your MC Number before you will be legal to run interstate.